 Simple English definitions for legal terms

-Read a random definition: certificate of formation
+Read a random definition: Armed Services Board of Contract Appeals

 Reaffirmation: When someone owes money and files for bankruptcy, they may make an agreement with the person they owe money to.
 This agreement is called a reaffirmation.
 It means that the person who owes money promises to pay back all or part of what they owe, even after the bankruptcy is over.
 This agreement is like a new contract that says the debt is still owed.
 For example, if someone owes money on a car, they might make a reaffirmation agreement so they can keep the car and keep making payments.
 There are rules that both sides have to follow when making a reaffirmation agreement.